 - a) Resource consent will be required. - b) Should a watercourse be piped (such as in an intensively developed area), a subsoil drain shall be laid at the invert level of the pipe and connected to manholes, to ensure groundwater levels are not forced to rise.
-Where pipe routes differ from the original stream course, sufficient protection from seepage in the original stream bed shall be provided. - c) Secondary flow paths shall be provided.
-These shall be shown on the Engineering Drawings and protected by easements. - d) Where a continually flowing stream is replaced with a pipe of 600mm or greater, allowance shall be made for fish passage, and provision of an instream environment.
-As a minimum, pipes shall be increased one pipe size above that normally required and shall be embedded such that the invert is 50mm below the stream bed.
+Where pipe routes differ from the original stream course, sufficient protection from seepage in the stream bed shall be provided. - c) Secondary flow paths shall be provided.
+These shall be shown on the Engineering Drawings and protected by easements. - d) Where a continually flowing stream is replaced with a pipe of 600mm or greater, allowance shall be made for fish passage, and provision of an in-stream environment.
+As a minimum, pipes shall be increased one pipe size above that normally required and shall be imbedded such that the invert is 50mm below the stream bed.

-7.5.5 Temporary Intakes into Pipe Networks
+7.3.5 Temporary intakes